KruznickMeta/dg_flowershow/Writing/The Science of Strong Business Writing - 8s Framework.md

 When you incorporate stories into your communications, big payoffs can result.
 Consider research that Melissa Lynne Murphy did at the University of Texas, looking at business crowdfunding campaigns.
 She found that study participants formed more-favorable impressions of the pitches that had richer narratives, giving them higher marks for entrepreneur credibility and business legitimacy.
 Study participants also expressed more willingness to invest in the projects and share infor­mation about them.
 The implication: No stories, no great funding success.

 The eight S’s can be your secret weapons in writing well.
 They’re effective tools for engaging readers because they trigger the same neural responses that other pleasurable stimuli do.
 And you probably understand their value intuitively because millions of years of evolution have trained our brains to know what feels right.
 So cultivate those instincts.
 They’ll lead you to the writer’s version of the Golden Rule: Reward readers as you would yourself.

-A version of this article appeared in the [July–August 2021](https://hbr.org/archive-toc/BR2104) issue of *Harvard Business Review*.